 Physiotherapy is an essential component to many surgical procedures which aims optimise your recovery; successfully return you to work and recreation; and return you to your prior level of physical function.

-Physical and manual therapies can lead to substantial and sustained reduction of your headache frequency and intensity.
-Physiotherapy treatment can also hasten your healing and can decrease the chance of recurrence.
+Physical and manual therapies can lead to substantial and sustained reduction of headache frequency and intensity.
+Physiotherapy treatment can hasten healing and decrease the chance of recurrence.

 TMJ is multifaceted strategy which relieves muscle spasm and improves joint alignment, thereby improving the ability of the jaw to open and close without pain, even when these disorders have become persistent.